Developing, Translating, and Enacting Nutrition Science Through Partnership

 - Mothers, Infants, and Young Children

-- Team Nutrition recently released four new Child and Adult Care Food Program (CACFP) Meal Pattern Training Slide decks (available in English and Spanish) designed for interactive 30-minute trainings for use by State agencies, sponsoring organizations, and others to train providers, operators, and menu planners on the CACFP meal patterns.
+- The USDA Food and Nutrition Service (FNS) Team Nutrition initiative recently released four new meal pattern training slide decks for the Child and Adult Care Food Program (CACFP).
+The training presentation are designed for interactive 30-minute trainings for use by State agencies, sponsoring organizations, and others to train providers, operators, and menu planners on the CACFP meal pattern requirements.
 Team Nutrition has 21 total slide decks available on a variety of hot topics in CACFP, available in both English and Spanish.

-- This spring, Team Nutrition will release two key menu planning resources to support the provision of nutritious meals to children 3–5 and 6–18 years through the Child and Adult Care Food Program.
-These resources will include 80 new recipes for childcare, which will be available in Spanish and English.
-Recipes will be available on Team Nutrition’s Recipe Collection webpage, as well as on the Institute of Child Nutrition’s Child Nutrition Recipe Box webpage.
+- Team Nutrition will soon release two key CACFP menu planning resources to support the provision of nutritious meals to children 3–5 and 6–18 years.
+These resources will include 80 new recipes for child care, which will be available in Spanish and English.
+Recipes will be available in Team Nutrition’s recipe collection, as well as the Institute of Child Nutrition’s Child Nutrition Recipe Box.

 - School-Age Children

 - USDA’s Team Nutrition Initiative provides training, technical assistance, meal planning resources, and grants to enable Child Nutrition program operators to prepare and serve nutritious meals that appeal to students.
-Team Nutrition will release an updated Whole Grains Resource for the National School Lunch and School Breakfast Programs publication this spring that reflects the updated school meal nutrition standards.
+Team Nutrition will soon release an updated whole grains resource for the National School Lunch and School Breakfast Programs.

-- Through the Team Nutrition Training Grant Program, Food and Nutrition Service is working with State Child Nutrition agencies to implement training programs to improve the quality and variety of school meals.
-Several grant cohorts are working on expanding and evaluating interventions to improve the quality of school meals (FY 2019), develop school meal recipes that use local agricultural products (FY 2021), and training school nutrition professionals to implement new meal pattern standards (FY 2022 grant expected to be awarded in May 2022).
+- Through the Team Nutrition Training Grant Program, FNS works with State agencies to implement training programs that improve the quality and variety of school meals.
+Several grant cohorts are working on expanding and evaluating interventions to improve the quality of school meals (FY 2019), develop school meal recipes that use local agricultural products (FY 2021), and training school nutrition professionals to implement new meal pattern standards (FY 2022).
 In FY 2021, Team Nutrition awarded $5.5 million in grants to help 21 States increase local foods in school meals.
+FNS awarded over $7 million for the FY 2022 grants.

 - The Child Nutrition Recipe Box provides program operators with recipes to prepare healthy and delicious meals that meet school nutrition requirements.

 - Team Nutrition’s Food Buying Guide for child nutrition programs, also known as the FBG, has been around for about 70 years and continues to be one of Team Nutrition’s most popular resources.
 The FBG aims to assist child nutrition program operators in two major ways: (1) helps operators determine how much food to purchase for meals and snacks; and (2) helps operators determine how each food counts toward meal pattern requirements.
 The FBG provides yield data for more than 2,100 foods and has been transformed from a printed publication to an interactive web-based tool and mobile application for smartphones and tablets.
-The FBG mobile app was the agency’s first public-facing mobile application; since its first release 4 years ago in January 2018, it has had more than 37,500 downloads and visitors from more than 73 countries.
-Team Nutrition is proud of its online FBG training modules, which are helping program operators better understand and navigate the FBG.
+The FBG mobile app was the agency’s first public-facing mobile application. and has amassed more than 37,500 downloads and visitors from more than 73 countries since it launched in 2018.
+Team Nutrition also provides free, online FBG training modules, which help program operators better understand and navigate the FBG.

-- Team Nutrition’s web quizzes (some in English and Spanish) are available on a variety of child nutrition program-related topics, such as infant nutrition, toddler nutrition, meal components, school lunch, older adult nutrition, and school gardening.
+- Team Nutrition’s web quizzes are available on a variety of child nutrition program-related topics, such as infant nutrition, toddler nutrition, meal components, school lunch, older adult nutrition and school gardening.
 These web quizzes are a fun and interactive way for program operators to test their knowledge and build nutrition skills.
+Select quizzes are available in Spanish.

 - Team Nutrition and the Institute of Child Nutrition (ICN) provide webinars, virtual instructor-led trainings, and in-person trainings to support child nutrition program operators with meal planning and nutrition standards.
 In FY 2021, Team Nutrition and ICN provided trainings to more than 49,600 child nutrition program operators and administrators through 356 training opportunities.

-- Food and Nutrition Service worked cooperatively with the Institute of Child Nutrition (ICN) to create the Culinary Institute of Child Nutrition (CICN), to increase the culinary skills of school nutrition professionals through culinary trainings and resources to support school nutrition professionals in preparing and serving healthy, culinary-inspired school meals from scratch, elevating the cafeteria atmosphere.
-The CICN currently has available monthly culinary webinars, culinary how-to videos, podcasts, and more; additional culinary resources and trainings are being developed.
+- USDA FNS worked cooperatively with ICN to create the Culinary Institute of Child Nutrition (CICN).
+The goal of CICN is to increase culinary skills of school nutrition professionals through culinary trainings and resources that help them prepare and serve healthy, culinary-inspired school meals from scratch, elevating the cafeteria atmosphere.
+The CICN currently offers monthly culinary webinars, culinary how-to videos, podcasts, and more.
+Additional culinary resources and trainings are being developed.

-- To assist with sodium reduction in schools to meet the updated school meal nutrition standards, a collection of sodium reduction training materials, including training worksheets, videos, and posters have been released on the Shaking It Up! website.
-Online learning courses to support sodium reduction are being developed and will launch this summer and will be made available on the ICN’s iLearn Learning Management System.
+- To help schools meet the updated school meal nutrition standards, Team Nutrition and ICN released a collection of sodium reduction training materials on the Shaking It Up! website, including training worksheets, videos, and posters.
+Online learning courses to support sodium reduction are also being developed.

 Working with industry to help tailor products to our programs